DailyMatters/CSSAnimation/README.md

     animation-duration: 4s;
 ```

-We are explicitly telling that the animation ( @keyframes )to use is the one called 'example', and the animation will take 4 seconds.
+We are explicitly telling that the animation ( @keyframes ) to use is the one called 'example', and the animation will take 4 seconds.

+(Ongoing)